 For more advice on wellbeing, email email@example.com

-StudyPlus offers you academic support when you need it.
-Whether you’re struggling with your studies or simply wish to improve, our weekly workshops on academic language and academic skills tap into the power of small group learning to really help you develop the tools you need to succeed as a student.
-Details of these workshops are published on Canvas (our VLE) and online.
+Whether you’re struggling with your studies or simply wish to improve, our workshops on academic language and academic skills tap into the power of small group learning to really help you develop the tools you need to succeed as a student.

-You can also book a one-to-one appointment with a StudyPlus tutor to talk through any issues.
+You can also book a one-to-one appointment with an Enhancement and Employability Leader to talk through any issues.
 The tutor will expect you to send them a sample of your work before the meeting so they can diagnose the specific challenges you face.

 Each year we train a group of students to provide a signposting service to the entire student community.
 These Peer Advisors are available throughout the week in the Student Guild on Malet Street.
 They offer a good starting point for advice on how to resolve a problem involving student ID cards, library cards and Student Central cards.
 And, if they can’t solve your problem, they’ll put you in touch with people who can.